EDIorg/data-package-best-practices/EML/eml_bp_by_element.md

 This optional tree can contain valuable and very specific information about the study site, coverage and frequency in addition to that listed at other levels.

 &lt;**studyExtent**&gt; Provides specific information about the temporal and geographic extent of the study such as domains of interest in addition to geographic, temporal, and taxonomic coverage of the study site.
 It can be a surrogate for the &lt;**studyAreaDescription**&gt; under &lt;**project**&gt;.
 Descriptions can be either as a simple text using **&lt;description&gt;** or by including detailed temporal or geographic &lt;**coverage**&gt; elements describing discrete time periods sampled or multiple sub-regions sampled within the overall geographic bounding box that was described at the &lt;**dataset**&gt; level.
-The example shows the location of three insect traps within the LTER site’s overall sampling area, using the coverage tree.
+The example shows the location of three insect traps within the overall sampling area, using the coverage tree.
 Note that single sampling site locations should be listed under &lt;**spatialSamplingUnits**&gt;.

 &lt;**samplingDescription**&gt; a text based version, similar to the sampling methods section in a journal article.